roshanjayathunga/shannon/src/pages/index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
+introImage: /img/intro.png
+description: SESQUIPEDALIAN Theatre led learning (STLL)provides a comprehensive language and personality enrichment program for students aged 5-16.
+At STLL students are presented with a challenging yet transforming curriculum presented through theatre led teaching techniques and are allowed the opportunity to maximize their potential while fostering their creativity and talents.
 main:
   heading: Great coffee with no compromises
   description: >